dendibakh/perf-ninja/GetStarted.md

 This will instruct the Google Benchmark framework to execute exactly 10 iterations of the benchmark.
 Now when you improve your code you can also compare performance profiles since the wall time will be different.

-## Target platform
+## Target platforms

 You are free to work on whatever platform you have at your disposal.
-However, the CI machine, which is used to run your submissions has the following configuration:
+However, we use the following CI machines to run your submissions:

+Machine 1

 * Intel(R) Core(TM) i5-8259U CPU @ 2.30GHz, 6MB L3-cache
 * 8 GB RAM
 * Ubuntu 20.04
 * Clang C++ compiler, version 12.0

+Machine 2

+* AMD Ryzen 7 3700X 8-Core Processor @ 3.6GHz, 32MB L3-cache
+* 64 GB RAM
+* Windows 11 Version 21H2, build 22000.282
+* Clang C++ compiler, version 12.0

+Keep in mind that sometimes you may see different speedups on different platforms.

 ## Submission guidelines: